xiaotanhhu/xiaotanhhu.github.io/_pages/publications.md

 permalink: /publications/
 author_profile: true
 ---
-I have authored 38 papers, of which 29 are journal articles (19 as the first/corresponding author) and 9 are conference papers.
+I have authored 26 journal papers, of which 24 are SCI articles (11 as the first/corresponding author).
 The data and codes which are not publicly released might be available upon request.

-In Preparation
+2024
 ------
 1. **L Ai**; E Elbatanouny; Laxman K C; P Ziehl. *Application of Digital Twins in Smart Cities: A State-of-the-Art Review*.
 Target Journal: [TBD](TBD), in preparation.